-Last update February 2019: 40 new cars added.
+Last updated February 2020: 49 new found cars added.
 Take a look in the Monte Special section for engine and body modifications.

 The Lancia Montecarlo, Scorpion, 037 and Gp5 VIN web-registry www.lanciabetamontecarlo.nl

 Please email the details of the Montes you know and are not yet in the serial number (VIN) list!